 Have you ever noticed that your allergies tend to act up more in the summertime?
 Believe it or not, many summer allergy symptoms can be attributed to poor indoor air quality.
 This is because, as we retreat to our homes to beat the heat, we are breathing in air that can be up to five times more contaminated than the air outside.
-Rather than forcing you to stay outside in the heat in order to breathe easier, our Loveland indoor air quality experts at Protech Plumbing, Heating and Air Conditioning have put together a series of tips to improve your indoor air quality during the summer.
+Rather than forcing you to stay outside in the heat in order to breathe easier, our Fort Collins indoor air quality experts at Protech Plumbing, Heating and Air Conditioning have put together a series of tips to improve your indoor air quality during the summer.

 Tip #1: Have Any Pets Groomed Regularly